lara-martin/NLP-class/homeworks/project/lit-review.md

 7. __Attribution__: For each of your team mates, write a couple sentences describing their main contributions to the project so far and what each person plans to do for the rest of the project.

 # What to Submit
-Submit the following to [Blackboard]({{page.submission}}):
+Submit the following to [Google Classroom]({{page.submission}}):
-* `lit_review.pdf` which contains your literature review.
+* `group[#]-lit_review.pdf` which contains your literature review, where [#] is your group number.
 This can be in any format you like.
 We find that using Google Docs and then downloading as a PDF works well for this sort of thing.
-* `milestone2.pdf` which contains your Milestone 2 submission.
+* `group[#]-milestone2.pdf` which contains your Milestone 2 submission.
 To make grading easier, your proposal should include section headers corresponding to each of the bulleted points as well.
 While not required, we highly recommend that you use LaTeX and a conference template (e.g., [AAAI's template](https://www.aaai.org/Publications/Templates/AuthorKit23.zip)).

 # Grading
 <div class="alert alert-warning" markdown="1">